 The Centers for Disease Control and Prevention (CDC) provides data pertaining to community masking to control the spread of infection.
 ASHA recommends adhering to the most current CDC guidance to inform policies for the use of masks in all public settings and schools during the COVID-19 pandemic.
 The CDC recommends wearing the most protective mask possible—one that fits well and is worn consistently.
 The CDC guidance for mask use considers factors such as age, vaccination status, medical conditions, disabilities, transmission levels, and whether you are indoors or outdoors.
 ASHA places a priority, first and foremost, on health and safety.

 Questions have arisen regarding a possible connection between mask use by those who interact with young children (e.g., teachers, caregivers, day care providers) and delays in speech, language, and social development.
 Babies and young children look at faces during social and communication interactions, so the concern about solid masks covering the face is understandable.
-The American Academy of Pediatrics (AAP) and ASHA (2021) collaborated on an article regarding this issue titled, “Do Masks Delay Speech and Language Development?"
+The American Academy of Pediatrics (AAP) and ASHA collaborated on a 2021 article about this issue titled, “Do Masks Delay Speech and Language Development?"

 As of December 6, 2021, the CDC reported that “The limited available data indicate no clear evidence that masking impairs emotional or language development in children.”
 The CDC also acknowledges the need for further research.

 At this time, we are not aware of any studies that have directly assessed the long-term impact on speech and language development when young children interact with adults who are wearing facemasks.
 However, there are studies demonstrating that children can tune into different communication cues and gestures when an adult’s mouth is not visible.
 Typically developing children can recognize single words, identify emotions, and attend to voices when they see photos of adults wearing masks.
-For example, 2-year-olds can recognize single words when looking at photos of masked faces (Singh et al., 2021), with recognition better for opaque masks than for clear masks.
-Preschool children appear to be able to use voices (e.g., inflection, tone) to understand emotions conveyed by masked adults in photos (Schneider et al., 2021).
-School-age children (7–13 years) can make accurate inferences about emotions when presented with photos of masked faces (Ruba & Pollak, 2020).
-We also know the importance of eye gaze in language development (Cetinçelik et al., 2021).
+For example, Singh and others found in 2021 that 2-year-olds can recognize single words when looking at photos of masked faces, with recognition better for opaque masks than for clear masks.
+Schneider and others found in 2021 that preschool children appear to be able to use voices (for example, inflection or tone) to understand emotions conveyed by masked adults in photos.
+Ruba and Pollak determined in 2020 that school-age children (7–13 years) can make accurate inferences about emotions when presented with photos of masked faces.
+We also know from Cetinçelik and others' 2021 research the importance of eye gaze in language development.

 We do not know of any studies that address the effects of masking for children with diagnosed communication disorders.
-We are aware of one unpublished study about the effect of masks worn by children on speech and language development.
+We are aware of one unpublished study by Mitsven and others in 2022 about the effect of masks worn by children on speech and language development.
 The study compared preschool classes of 3- to 4-year-old children, one in early 2020 and one a year later when masks were required for children 2 and older.
 Results showed no change in language production regardless of whether the children or teachers were wearing masks.
-A surprising finding was that “children were producing more complex speech sounds while wearing masks than without them” (Mitsven et al., 2022).
-This finding was the same for children with hearing loss who wear hearing aids or cochlear implants (Mitsven et al., 2022).
+A surprising finding was that “children were producing more complex speech sounds while wearing masks than without them.”
+This finding was the same for children with hearing loss who wear hearing aids or cochlear implants.